-In response to the COVID-19 crisis, many internet providers have stepped up to the plate and pledged to Keep Americans Connected by offering unlimited data, additional Wi-Fi hotspots and waiving late fees.
+In response to the COVID-19 pandemic, many internet providers have stepped up to the plate and pledged to Keep Americans Connected by offering unlimited data, additional Wi-Fi hotspots and waiving late fees.
 Now, with the goal of keeping both their customers and hard-working technicians healthy and safe, many providers have rolled out new adjustments to the way your internet and TV services get installed.

 There could be several reasons you need self-install or contact-free internet service set up in your home.
 Whether you are concerned about the coronavirus or have an extremely busy schedule, many customers find it more convenient to opt for installation services that do not require you to be home or to meet with a technician.

 So, which internet service providers (ISPs) have these types of services?
 We’ll show you which internet companies are upholding social distancing guidelines by offering contactless internet install, and what each self-install option entails.

 - AT&T professional installation safety precautions — When possible, all AT&T employees are attempting to install or repair AT&T services without entering the residence.

 - AT&T self-installation — If you are signing up for new service during the COVID-19 pandemic, your most convenient option is AT&T self-install.
-Follow our easy-to-read AT&T set-up guide to get online quickly.
+Follow our easy-to-read AT&T self-installation guide to get online quickly.

 - Read more about AT&T’s COVID-19 policy changes.

 - CenturyLink professional installation safety precautions — CenturyLink has provided all technicians with disinfectant supplies and are following social-distancing guidelines when in-home visits are necessary.

 - CenturyLink self-installation — If you opt to lease your modem with your CenturyLink internet service, you can expect your equipment to arrive on or before the day your service is scheduled to begin.
 You should also get an email with a tracking number prior to delivery.
-Or if you prefer, you can always choose to provide your own CenturyLink-compatible equipment.
+Or if you prefer, you can always choose to provide your own CenturyLink-compatible router.